juliaguas17/CLI-Readme/README.md

-# Professional README Generator Starter Code
+# Professional README Generator

+This application is meant to build a detailed README file for your Github projects based on user responses to CLI prompts.

 [How to create a Professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)